NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Concordance Scout.md

 Choose two attribute boosts.
 One must be to **Constitution** or **Charisma**, and one is a free attribute boost.

 You're trained in the Diplomacy skill and one of the following lore skills: Plane of Air Lore, Plane of Earth Lore, Plane of Fire Lore, Plane of Metal Lore, Plane of Water Lore, or Plane of Wood Lore.
-You gain the [[Feats/Hobnobber|Hobnobber]] skill feat.
+You gain the [[Hobnobber|Hobnobber]] skill feat.

 *Source: Pathfinder Rage of Elements*
 *OGL*